JakobDev/jdTextEdit/doc/source/Distribution/distribution.json.rst

 distribution.json
 ==========================

-distribution.json is a JSOn file which is placed in the Program Directory.
-It has some options for people who are bulding packages.
-Currenty the follwoing options are aviable:
+distribution.json is a JSON file which is placed in the Program Directory.
+It has some options for people who are building packages.
+Currently the following options are available:

 .. code:: json